byzer-org/byzer-doc/byzer-lang/en-us/grammar/commands.md

 - `!python`

-Some Python runtime environments can be set up with this command.
+This command can be used to set Python runtime environments.

 - `!delta`